ram1123/WWAnalysisRun2/README.md

 	grep -r --exclude=\*.{root,o,exe,swp,bcup} genGravMass *

+## Search data/mc on DAS

+	das_client.py --query="dataset=/*/RunIISpring16MiniAOD*/MINIAODSIM" --limit=0

+There is a script to check many samples at once.
+Script name is `DasGoClientSummary.py`.

+### How to use script DasGoClientSummary.py

+1. Check if it runs fine:

+		grep "Job Nubmer" <LogFileName>

+   Lets say you are checking this for N samples.
+Then it should have all numbers from 1 to N.

+2. Grab dataset name using this command:

+		grep Dataset screenlog.0 | awk -F "/" '{print $2,"\t",$3}'

+3. Grab number of events using command:

+		grep nevents screenlog.0 | awk -F "," '{print $3}' | awk -F ":" '{print $2}'

+4. To investigate we can paste output of step 2 and 3 in spreadsheet and look at it.
 ## Command to generate aQGC parametres summary from reweight cards

 	grep launch aQGC_WMhadZlepJJ_EWK_LO_NPle1_mjj100pt10_reweight_card.dat | awk -F "=" '{print $2}' | awk -F "_" '{ gsub("p",".",$2); gsub("m","-",$2); print $1,$2}'